alibaghernejad/FScrobble/README.md

 # FScrobble
-Welcome to **FScrobble**, A Music Scrobbling deamon service, written in F# and .NET.
+A Music Scrobbling deamon service, written in F# and .NET.
-FScrobble aims to be a _simple, reliable and efficient_ D-Bus and MPRIS compatible music scrobbler service,
+**FScrobble** aims to be a _simple, reliable and efficient_ D-Bus and MPRIS music scrobbler service,
 allowing users to track their **music listening habits** by automatically submitting track information to desired servers.

 <img src="assets/fscrobble.png" alt="FScrobble Logo" width="33.3%" />